 \section{Additional Ablation Studies}

 In this section, we conduct additional ablation studies for Kitchen and Maze2D environments across all noise levels.
-These studies include component evaluation and SISL's skill refinement-related hyperparameters discussed in Section \ref{appsubsec:comp}, prioritization temperature $T$ in Section \ref{appsubsec:temp}, the KLD coefficient $\lambda^\text{kld}_\text{imp}$ for the skill-improvement policy in Section \ref{appsubsec:kld}, and additional component evaluation on RND and re-initialization in Section \ref{appsubsec:additional-comp}, skill refinement interval $K_\text{iter}$ in Section \ref{appsubsec:k-iter}, and comparison with Goal-Conditioned RL in Section \ref{appsubsec:comp-gcrl}.
+These studies include component evaluation and SISL's skill refinement-related hyperparameters discussed in Section \ref{appsubsec:comp}, prioritization temperature $T$ in Section \ref{appsubsec:temp}, the KLD coefficient $\lambda^\text{kld}_\text{imp}$ for the skill-improvement policy in Section \ref{appsubsec:kld}, additional component evaluation on RND and re-initialization in Section \ref{appsubsec:additional-comp}, skill refinement interval $K_\text{iter}$ in Section \ref{appsubsec:k-iter}, and comparison with Goal-Conditioned RL in Section \ref{appsubsec:comp-gcrl}.